Nevexo/pcrt-asset-scanner/README.md

 ## PCRT-Scan Options
 This section covers options specific to PCRT-Scan.
 These features are configured in the config.yaml file or via environment variables.

+### Logging
+PCRT-Scan server and com-scanner-agent currently only log to stdout, log files will be created in future versions.

+The log level can be specified by setting the `LOG_LEVEL` environment variable before starting the service.

+By default, the `info` level is used, though this can be increased to `warning` or `error` to reduce the logging to console.

+It is not currently possible to completely silent the output of PCRT-Scan.

 ### Lockouts
 Sometimes, engineers may wish to temporarily lock a bay out from use, for example, when they are using the bay to store a company asset that does not have a work order.